morrisraybrooks/apps/docs/explanation.md

 ### Hardware Components

-The system is a **Dual-Chamber V-Contour System** that uses 5 solenoid valves for precise control over two independent vacuum zones.
+The system is a **Dual-Chamber A-Contour System** that uses 5 solenoid valves for precise control over two independent vacuum zones.

-For a detailed explanation of the hardware components, the dual-chamber architecture, and the complete 5-valve vacuum system diagram, please see **Part 2: Dual-Chamber V-Contour System Design** below.
+For a detailed explanation of the hardware components, the dual-chamber architecture, and the complete 5-valve vacuum system diagram, please see **Part 2: Dual-Chamber A-Contour System Design** below.

 ### Pressure Sensing